tete1030/github-repo-dispatcher/README.md

 Github Repository Dispatcher
 ============================================================================

-Trigger Github repository dispatch event with a click
+A Tampermonkey userscript for triggering Github repository dispatch event with one click

 ![Screenshot](imgs/btn.png)
 ![Screenshot](imgs/type.png)
 ![Screenshot](imgs/payload.png)

+## Prerequisite

+Tampermonkey / Greasemonkey

 ## Usage

-1. Install the script by copying or from Greasefork.
+1. Install the script by copying or from [Greasefork](https://greasyfork.org/en/scripts/394032-github-repository-dispatch-trigger).
 2. Get github personal access token with repo permissions.
 Copy it.
 3. Open the repo you want to trigger repo dispatch event.
 4. Click the "Repo Dispatch" button.